 Recommended Photography Workstations

-At Puget Sytems, we do a LOT of testing.
+At Puget Systems, we do a LOT of testing.
 We believe that computers should be a pleasure to purchase and own.
-They should get your work done, and not be a hinderance.
-To do that, they need to be the right hardware for the job.
-We take it on as our mission to test and validate the industry's most popular applications, ensuring the software runs properly, and that our computer configurations are optimized for both smooth editing and quick execution of batch processing.
+Workstations built for photo editing should get that work done, and not be a hindrance.
+To do that, they need to have the right hardware for the job.
+We take it on as our mission to test and validate the industry's most popular photography applications, ensuring that those programs run properly and that our computer configurations are optimized for both smooth editing and quick execution of batch processing.
 We have also decided to freely share the information we gather from our testing with the wider PC community!
 With the advice and data we publish, you can rest assured that our photo editing PC recommendations are tailored to suit your photography workflow.

 Photo Editing for Pros and Enthusiasts